marywebby/bootcamp-notes/EXPRESS.md

             - key=value - query parameters
             - these will automatically trans by express,on req obj at req.query
         - differnce in term and category
-            -
+        - post requests are used for when you want to create something new, "post it to that endpoint"
+        - to add a new post method to a string, not just code over it but add ANOTHER ONE, you will (20-STU-DATA-PERSISTENCE)

+            fs.readFile('./db/review.json', utf8, (err, data) => {
+                if (err) {
+                    console.error(err)
+                } else {
+                    const parsedReviews = JSON.parse(data);
+                    parsedReviews.push(newReview);

+            const reviewString = JSON.stringify(parsedReviews, null, 2);

+            fs.writeFile('./db/review.json', reviewString, (err) =>
+                err
+                ? console.error(err)
+                : console.log(
+                    'Review for #{newReview.product} has been written to JSON file' )
+            );
+        }
+    });

+    INSOMNIA
+        -  used to call API without having to use the browser
+        - "a lot less annoying" - grady
+        - clean enviorment to only test your API, clean way to view

     ***ALL ACTIVITY NOTES ARE IN THE SPECIFIC ACTIVITIES IN EITHER SOLVED OR UNSOLVED IN UPPERCASE***

+    OTHER
-    TERMS.JSON ON ACTIVITY 6 HAS A LOT OF GOOD TERMS TO LOOK AT
+        - TERMS.JSON ON ACTIVITY 6 HAS A LOT OF GOOD TERMS TO LOOK AT